anu-gtb/StudentMentalHealthBot/README.md

 # StudentMentalHealthBot

 # Introduction
-The aim of this project is to develop a chatbot application for students that utilizes GPT-2 model for their basic mental health support and information.
+This project is a chatbot application for students that utilizes GPT-2 model for their basic mental health support and information.

+This app can also be used by visually disabled students as this app contains a feature of speech recognition and then bot responds with an audio for them.

 The objectives of the Project are:
 1. Create conversational AI chatbots for students with mental illnesses at their earliest point.
 2. Allow student users to express and think about their emotions in a safe and anonymous way.
 3. Provide guidance for addressing the most common mental health issues such as anxiety, stress and depression.

-Implementation Steps:
+# Implementation Steps
 1. Feeding GPT-2 model with relevant existing understanding-based on deep learning experience, about various forms of human psychological problems like marriages, career issues or family matters within a larger scope like frequently asked questions regarding general mental wellbeing.
 2. Designing an API to offer a human interface by which human beings can seek solutions to their troubles.
 3. Deployment